ParadigmFoundation/kosu-monorepo/packages/kosu-docs/docs/overview/governance.md

 Any Kosu holder may create a proposal that indicates their intent to become a network validator by calling the `registerListing` [method](https://docs.kosu.io/kosu-system-contracts/ValidatorRegistry.html#registerlisting).
 The proposal should specify the following as parameters:

 -   `tendermintPublicKey`: a Tendermint public key
--   `tokensToStake`: the amount of _Kosu_ tokens at stake if challenged
+-   `tokensToStake`: the amount of Kos tokens at stake if challenged
 -   `rewardRate`: the rate at which tokens are minted or destroyed over the active listings reward period
 -   `details`: external link with validator information for voters

 ### Proposal filter (minimum stake)

-Proposals must include a stake (`tokenToStake`) of _Kosu_ tokens greater than or equal to the specified minimum parameter.
-The minimum stake amount is currently set at 1 _Kosu_ token.
+Proposals must include a stake (`tokenToStake`) of Kosu tokens greater than or equal to the specified minimum parameter.
+The minimum stake amount is currently set at 1 KOSU.

 ### Reward rate

 All validator proposals must include a reward (`rewardRate`) to be executed to the validator on a periodic basis.
 This reward may be positive (tokens minted as inflation), negative (tokens burned), or zero.
 If a listing with a negative reward rate is proposed and accepted, the validator must continually collateralize a treasury balance sufficient to cover the burn rate.
 If the validator is unable to cover a burn, they may be removed from the listing without a full challenge ("touch-and-remove").
 If a listing owner's available balance (number of tokens deposited in treasury) falls below their stake size, they may also be touched-and-removed.
-An example of the previously described scenario would be a validator withdrawing their staked _Kosu_.
+An example of the previously described scenario would be a validator withdrawing their staked KOSU.

 There is also a specified `maxRewardRate` which is the maximum amount of _Kosu_ tokens a validator can mint per period.
 The `maxRewardRate` is a function equal to the square root of the sum of total reward rates for all outstanding validator listings.

 ### Unchallenged listings

-Proposals that are not challenged may be confirmed into the registry after a period of time measured in Ethereum blocks using the `confirmListing` [method](https://docs.kosu.io/kosu-system-contracts/ValidatorRegistry.html#confirmlisting) with the validator's `tendermintPublicKey` as the only parameter.
+Proposals that are not challenged may be confirmed into the registry after a period of time measured in Ethereum blocks using the `confirmListing` [method](https://docs.kosu.io/kosu-system-contracts/ValidatorRegistry.html#confirmlisting) with the validator's `tendermintPublicKey` as the only parameter.

 ## Challenges

 Pending proposals and accepted listings may be challenged at any time with the `challengeListing` [method](https://docs.kosu.io/kosu-system-contracts/ValidatorRegistry.html#challengelisting) specifying a `tendermintPublicKey` and an external link (`details`) as parameters.
 All challenges are identified with a `challengeId`.

--   Challengers must have an available balance of _Kosu_ tokens equal-to or greater-than the stake of the listing or proposal being challenged.
+-   Challengers must have an available balance of Kosu tokens equal-to or greater-than the stake of the listing or proposal being challenged.

 -   Challenges may be voted on by any Kosu token holder using a commit-reveal vote scheme